trac-hacks/trac-code-comments-plugin/README.md

 Nobody can predict the future, but here are some features on the roadmap:

-* Line-level comments for changesets and diff attachments, too
+* Line-level comments for diff attachments, too
 * E-mail notifications

 License